pacs-course/pacs-examples/Examples/src/Utilities/README.md

 #Various Utilities#

-In this directory you have utilities thay may be included and used in other examples.
+In this directory you have utilities that may be included and used in other examples.
 So, you need to install them before moving to the other examples.